cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 replace kube-proxy entirely or it can co-exist with kube-proxy on the system if the underlying Linux kernel requirements do not support a full kube-proxy replacement.

-This section therefore elaborates on the various ``global.kubeProxyReplacement`` options:
+This section therefore elaborates on the various ``kubeProxyReplacement`` options:

-- ``global.kubeProxyReplacement=strict``: This option expects a kube-proxy-free Kubernetes setup where Cilium is expected to fully replace all kube-proxy functionality.
+- ``kubeProxyReplacement=strict``: This option expects a kube-proxy-free Kubernetes setup where Cilium is expected to fully replace all kube-proxy functionality.
 Once the Cilium agent is up and running, it takes care of handling Kubernetes services of type ClusterIP, NodePort, LoadBalancer, services with externalIPs